FL03/FL03/README.md

-Thank you for stopping by!
+_**Welcome to my GitHub!**_

+## About

-While I am a dilettante interested in a myriad of technical subjects, I almost exlusivley write code in rust but am well-versed in python and familiar with flutter, javascript, solidity, and lean.
+I am a curios dilettante interested in a myriad of technical subjects.
+I almost exclusively write code in rust, however, am well-versed in python and am familiar with flutter, lean, javascript, and solidity.

-## Currently...

-I am currently focused on exploring the compurational implications of the Neo-Riemannian theory of music.
+### Topics of interest

+* Artificial Intelligence
+* Computation
+* Decentalization and Distributed Systems
+* Engineering
+* Mathematics

 ## Projects